 A crown is a cover for a damaged tooth.
-Crowns can be made from different types of materials including porcelain or metal.
+Dental crowns can be made from different types of materials including porcelain or metal.

 You can have a crown on a molar that is rarely visible except when you open your mouth widely for any reason.
 You can also have crowns on your front teeth that are custom made to match your other teeth.
 You need to consider several factors when choosing a crown which includes the cost, the strength, and the durability of the crown.
 You can discuss various options with your dentist to figure out what meets your needs the best.